 Starting plants indoors

-Start seeds in plastic trays or peat pots that are three to four inches deep.
+- Start seeds indoors in plastic trays or peat pots that are three to four inches deep.

 - A good soil mixture contains two parts loam, one part sand and one part organic matter.

 - Thoroughly mix the soil in a wheelbarrow with a shovel and sift it through a one-fourth-inch mesh screen.

 - Premixed soil mixtures are available at garden centers.